jamesdiffeycoding/jamesdiffeycoding/README.md

 I love coding to build projects that make people happy.

-In the workplace, I value quick and regular user feedback and Agile work practices.
+I value quick and regular user feedback and Agile work practices.
 I have most experience with JS, Next JS and React, and have recently made projects in Python, Django, Flask, and Ruby.

+I have a particular passion for the environment and the wellbeing of those poorly served by society.
+My background includes mental health and climate change research at Imperial College London and a Master's Degree at the London School of Economics (achieved with Distinction).

 I am keen to become the best developer and teamplayer I can be.
 If you'd be up for a chat to share your experience, please drop me a line on email @jamesdiffeycoding@outlook.com or reach out on [LinkedIn](https://www.linkedin.com/in/jamesdiffey/)📫

-Aside from that, I have a particular passion for the environment and the wellbeing of those poorly served by society.

-Below you will find an overview of some of my recent projects.

-# Projects
+# Recent Projects
 ### [Awesun: Solar Energy Visualiser (Vercel)](https://awesun-solar-visualiser.vercel.app/)

 This application visualises the solar energy currently being produced in the UK, connecting to a dataset from University of Sheffield.
 The project was inspired by Winderful, which does the same for wind energy in the UK.
 Because of CORS fetch errors, server-side rendering in Next JS was used.